Carlin Glynn

-Carlin Glynn (born February 19, 1940) is an American singer and retired actress.
-She is the mother of actress Mary Stuart Masterson.

-Life and career
+Carlin Elizabeth Glynn (February 19, 1940 – July 13, 2023) was an American singer and actress.
+Most notable for her work as a theater performer, she is best known for her Tony Award-winning performance, as Mona Stangley, in the original 1978 production of The Best Little Whorehouse in Texas.
+She is also known for her roles in John Hughes' Sixteen Candles (1984) and Peter Masterson's The Trip to Bountiful (1985), which is based on the play of the same name, by Horton Foote.
+Glynn was the mother of actress Mary Stuart Masterson.

+Early life

 Glynn was born in Cleveland, Ohio.
 She attended Mirabeau B. Lamar High School in Houston, Texas.

+Career

 A life member of The Actors Studio, Glynn made her belated but Tony-winning Broadway debut - as 1979's Outstanding Featured Actress in a Musical - portraying "Mona Stangley" in the original production of The Best Little Whorehouse in Texas, a musical comedy adapted by Glynn's husband and fellow Studio member, Peter Masterson, from a non-fiction article published in Playboy, in collaboration with the article's author, Larry L. King, and songwriter Carol Hall, and developed at length in workshop performances at the Studio.
 Glynn's award-winning performance would be reprised in the 1982 revival.

 Glynn's first movie appearance was as Mae Barber in Three Days of the Condor (1975).
 She is also known for her role as mother to Molly Ringwald's character in Sixteen Candles (1984), and as daughter-in-law to Geraldine Page's character in The Trip to Bountiful (1985), directed by her husband.

-Her other film credits include roles in Resurrection (1980), Continental Divide (1981), The Escape Artist (1982), Gardens of Stone (1987)(where her husband and daughter also had roles), Blood Red (1989), Night Game (1989), Convicts (1991), Judy Berlin (1999) and Whiskey School (2005).
+Other film credits include roles in Resurrection (1980), Continental Divide (1981), The Escape Artist (1982), Gardens of Stone (1987; in which her husband and daughter also had roles), Blood Red (1989), Night Game (1989), Convicts (1991), Judy Berlin (1999) and Whiskey School (2005).

+Death

+Carlin Glynn Masterson died at her home in upstate New York on July 13, 2023, aged 83.
+She had lung cancer and dementia.

+Mary Stuart Masterson announced her mother's death on Instagram: